ndiab/ndiab.github.io/about.md

 permalink: /about/
 ---

+Cybersecurity engineer at Alter Defense & security.
-Student in the University of Pierre and Marie Curie (UPMC, Paris6), I currently doing my master degree on computer sciences speciality Security and HPC.
+Master Graduated of the University of Pierre and Marie Curie (UPMC, Paris6).

 [jekyll-organization]: https://github.com/ndiab